KMighell/JC_2018/README.md

 # JC_2018
-This repository stores all code for the analyses conducted for the Jatropha curcas manuscript completed in 2018
+This repository stores all code for the analyses conducted for the Jatropha curcas manuscript completed in 2018.
+These experiments involved field and greenhouse experiments in Panama.

-#Alphafiles contains all of the files that the alpha diversity R script requires
+Folder Alphafiles contains all of the files that the alpha diversity R script requires